 It is crucial that all the support workers working with the diver should know their location.
 Moreover, they should be able to communicate with them easily throughout the task.

-How do you calculate Delta P?
+How do you calculate pressure differences underwater?